-It's not like you hate seeing it — this new little baby you birthed is an amazing package with all kinds of tricks and surprises — but eventually you might start wondering why your baby is sticking their tongue out all the time.
+It's not like you hate seeing it — your newborn baby is an amazing little person with all kinds of tricks and surprises — but eventually you might start wondering why your baby is sticking their tongue out all the time.
 There it is when she's hungry, and again when she's finished eating.
 Sometimes she just rests it between her lips like it's a totally normal thing to do.
 Luckily, it is a normal thing for her to do, and eventually she'll tuck it into her mouth where it belongs after she's reached a few milestones.
 But what's happening right now?

 It turns out, tongue thrusting is a primitive reflex in newborns that is associated with feeding.
-You might find that when you touch your baby's lips, out comes her tongue in anticipation of feeding time... but not once solid foods are on the menu.
-In fact, the presence of this reflex indicates an un-readiness for solid food and prevents your baby from choking substances her body is not ready to handle.
+You might find that when you touch your baby's lips, out comes her tongue in anticipation of feeding time, but not once solid foods are on the menu.
+In fact, the presence of this reflex indicates an unreadiness for solid food.
+Baby’s tongue actually prevents her from choking on substances her body isn’t ready to handle.

 "It’s their own body saying, 'I’m not ready for this, I still need my breast milk or formula.'
-With time it should go away and baby will happily take food from a spoon," says Dr. Jean Moorjani, a pediatrician at Orlando's Arnold Palmer Hospital for Children, in an interview with Romper.
+With time it should go away and baby will happily take food from a spoon," says Jean Moorjani, M.D., board-certified pediatrician at Orlando's Arnold Palmer Hospital for Children, in an interview with Romper.

-Another possibility is that your baby is imitating you, or doing her best approximation of the facial expressions you present to her.
-I'm pretty sure all new parents spend some time sticking their own tongues out at their babies to see if they mirror them (Surprise!
-They absolutely do), and several studies over the last four decades indicate that your infant is actually copying you.
-In studies published in the 1970s in the journal Science, infants as young as 2 and 3 weeks old mimicked researchers when they protruded their tongue.
+Another possibility is that your baby is imitating you, doing her best impression of the silly faces you make at her.
+In studies published in the 1970s in the journal Science, infants as young as 2 and 3 weeks old mimicked researchers when they protruded their tongue, which was cited in a followup study in 2009.
 As your baby grows older, BabySparks noted that their attempts at mimicry will be very recognizable, but even at a few days or weeks old, their brain is already making connections that are helped along by imitation.

-However, if you have a younger infant and you get a thrill out of how cute that little tongue is, continue to enjoy it, because it won't last for long.
+However, if you have a younger infant and you get a thrill out of how cute that little tongue is, enjoy making all the silly faces you want.

-Dr. Jean Moorjani, pediatrician at Orlando's Arnold Palmer Hospital for Children
+Jean Moorjani, M.D., board-certified pediatrician at Orlando's Arnold Palmer Hospital for Children

 This article was originally published on